Harassment, Discrimination, and Sexual Misconduct Policy and Procedures: Including Sexual Assault, Intimate Partner Violence, and Stalking

 The Title IX Coordinator and Deputy Coordinators also coordinate the College’s compliance efforts regarding harassment and discrimination and carry out the College’s responsibilities under this policy and under Title IX of the Education Amendments of 1972, Titles VI and VII of the Civil Rights Act of 1964, Title III of the ADA, 504 of the Rehabilitation Act and state non-discrimination laws.

 Allegheny College is committed to providing a workplace and educational environment that is free from all forms of harassment, discrimination, and sexual misconduct.
 The College expressly prohibits discrimination and harassment on the basis of race, color, national origin, ethnicity, sex, sexual orientation, gender, gender identity, gender expression, age, religion, and disability.
-Allegheny College prohibits sexual harassment, sexual violence, intimate partner violence, and stalking regardless of the gender, gender identity, gender expression, or sexual orientation of the individuals involved.
+Allegheny College prohibits sex-based harassment, sexual violence, intimate partner violence, and stalking regardless of the gender, gender identity, gender expression, or sexual orientation of the individuals involved in any education program or activity that it operates, as required by Title IX, including admission and employment.

 Allegheny College adheres to all federal, state, and local civil rights laws prohibiting discrimination in employment and education.
 The College does not discriminate in its admissions practices, in its employment practices, or in its educational programs or activities.